GMOD/Apollo/docs/Data_loading.md

 View <a href="https://github.com/GMOD/Apollo/blob/master/docs/Data_loading.md">On GitHub</a>

-The data generation pipeline uses JBrowse perl scripts to output efficient JSON representations of GFF and FASTA data.
-The JBrowse perl scripts will be automatically installed by the `apollo deploy` command, but can also be installed using `install_jbrowse.sh`.

-Running these scripts outputs

-- WebApollo/bin
-- WebApollo/src/perl5
-- WebApollo/extlib

-Where the bin/ directory contains the normal jbrowse perl scripts such as prepare-refseqs.pl and flatfile-to-json.pl.
-Refer to the [troubleshooting guide](Troubleshooting.md) if these files are not outputted.
+The data generation pipeline, based on the typical jbrowse commands such as prepare-refseqs.pl and flatfile-to-json.pl, is installed automatically from `apollo deploy` or `install_jbrowse.sh`

+If you have setup webapollo properly using these steps, then a bin/ subdirectory will be initializedwith the jbrowse perl scripts.
+If this does not exist, please check setup.log to see where the error might be, check the [troubleshooting guide](Troubleshooting.md), and post to apollo@lists.lbl.gov for further assistance.

-### DNA track setup with prepare-refseqs.pl
+### prepare-refseqs.pl

 The first step to setup the genome browser is to load the reference genome data.
 We'll use the `prepare-refseqs.pl` script to output to the data directory that we configured in config.properties or config.xml.

-    $ bin/prepare-refseqs.pl --fasta pyu_data/scf1117875582023.fa --out $JBROWSE_DATA_DIR
+    bin/prepare-refseqs.pl --fasta pyu_data/scf1117875582023.fa --out /opt/apollo/data

-### WebApollo track setup with add-webapollo-plugin.pl
+### add-webapollo-plugin.pl

 After initializing the data directory, add the WebApollo plugin tracks using the `add-webapollo-plugin.pl`.
 It takes a 'trackList.json' as an argument.

-    $ bin/add-webapollo-plugin.pl -i $JBROWSE_DATA_DIR/trackList.json
+    bin/add-webapollo-plugin.pl -i $JBROWSE_DATA_DIR/trackList.json

-### GFF3 pre-processing with split_gff_by_source.pl
+### split_gff_by_source.pl (GFF3 preprocessing)

 Generating data from GFF3 works best by having a separate GFF3 per source type.
 If your GFF3 has all source types in the same file, as with the Pythium ultimum sample, then use the  `tools/data/split_gff_by_source.pl` script.
 We'll output the split GFF3 to some temporary directory (e.g. `split_gff`).

-    $ mkdir split_gff
+    mkdir split_gff
-    $ tools/data/split_gff_by_source.pl -i pyu_data/scf1117875582023.gff -d split_gff
+    tools/data/split_gff_by_source.pl -i pyu_data/scf1117875582023.gff -d split_gff

-If we look at the contents of `WEB_APOLLO_SAMPLE_DIR/split_gff`, we can see we have the following files:
+If we look at the contents of `split_gff`, we can see we have the following files:

-    $ ls split_gff
     blastn.gff  est2genome.gff  protein2genome.gff  repeatrunner.gff
     blastx.gff  maker.gff       repeatmasker.gff    snap_masked.gff

 We will load each file and create the appropriate tracks in the following steps.

+#### flatfile-to-json.pl - Transcript features

-#### GFF3 track setup with gene/transcript/exon/CDS/polypeptide with flatfile-to-json.pl
+The flatfile-to-json script can setup a GFF3 track with gene/transcript/exon/CDS/polypeptide features.
 We'll start off by loading `maker.gff` from the Pythium ultimum data.
-We need to handle that file a bit differently than the rest of the files since the GFF represents the features as gene, transcript, exons, and CDSs.
+The simplest loading command specifies a trackLabel, the type of feature to load [1] and an input file and an output directory.

-    $ bin/flatfile-to-json.pl --gff split_gff/maker.gff --type mRNA --trackLabel maker --out $JBROWSE_DATA_DIR
+    bin/flatfile-to-json.pl --gff split_gff/maker.gff --type mRNA --trackLabel maker --out /opt/apollo/data

-We can also add styling to the track by changing the subfeatureClasses and className to use custom WebApollo CSS classes:

-    $ bin/flatfile-to-json.pl --gff split_gff/maker.gff \
-      --arrowheadClass trellis-arrowhead  \
-      --subfeatureClasses '{"wholeCDS": null, "CDS":"brightgreen-80pct", "UTR": "darkgreen-60pct", "exon":"container-100pct"}' \
-      --className container-16px --type mRNA --trackLabel maker --out $JBROWSE_DATA_DIR

-See the [Customizing features](Data_loading.md#customizing-features) section for more information on CSS styles.
+See the [Customizing features](Data_loading.md#customizing-features) section for more information on customizing the CSS styles of the Web Apollo 2.0 features.

-#### GFF3 with match/match\_part features with flatfile-to-json.pl
+#### flatfile-to-json.pl - Match/Match part features

 If your track uses match and match_part types instead of gene->mRNA->exon, you can load the track using the --type match argument.

-We'll start off with `blastn` results as an example.

-    $bin/flatfile-to-json.pl --gff split_gff/blastn.gff \
+    bin/flatfile-to-json.pl --gff split_gff/blastn.gff \
       --arrowheadClass webapollo-arrowhead \
       --subfeatureClasses '{"match_part": "darkblue-80pct"}'
       --type match
-      --className container-10px --trackLabel blastn --out $JBROWSE_DATA_DIR
+      --className container-10px --trackLabel blastn --out /opt/apollo/data

 #### Generate searchable name index

 Once data tracks have been created, you can generate a searchable index of names using the generate-names.pl script:

-    $ bin/generate-names.pl --verbose --out $JBROWSE_DATA_DIR
+    bin/generate-names.pl --verbose --out /opt/apollo/data

 This script creates an index of sequence names and feature names in order to enable auto-completion in the navigation text box.
 If you have some tracks that have millions of features, consider using "--completionLimit 0" to disable the autocompletion which will save time.